alexisdrakopoulos/personal_website/content/posts/machine_learning/books_for_mles.md

 A new book that I personally find interesting is [Probabilistic Numerics: Computation as Machine Learning](https://amzn.to/3KAqF4t) by University of Tubingen which discusses many core algorithms of numerical computing in a machine learning context, as well as ways their research groups are modernizing these (as well as introducing probabilistic versions of these algorithms).

+There exist several more advanced books such as [handbook of MCMC](https://amzn.to/41vPnc8) and [Monte Carlo Statistical Methods](https://amzn.to/3KHxXDG) which are also worth a look.

 ### Probability Theory

+Randomness (or should we say; [pseudorandomness](https://en.wikipedia.org/wiki/Pseudorandomness)) is fundamental to many algorithms in scientific computing.
+While we don't require a deep theoretical understanding of [sigma algebras](https://en.wikipedia.org/wiki/%CE%A3-algebra), an appreciation for probability theory is highly recommended.

+[Sheldon Ross](https://amzn.to/41s02Vc) offers an introduction to probability models, though the book is quite slow paced.
+His other book [First Course in Probability](https://amzn.to/3m3aCSp) is a bit faster paced and covers the fundamentals quickly in the first few chapters.

+There exist many more advanced books such as [High Dimensional Probability](https://amzn.to/3Zq7kH8) by Vershynin that cover interesting topics in great depth.
+These are however not necessary for most.

 ### Probabilistic Programming